-Ariana Grande is feeling very generous these days.
-Not only are we eagerly awaiting her blockbuster music video for "Thank U, Next," the singer also just released her docuseries, Dangerous Woman Diaries, on YouTube.
-While users will need YouTube Premium to watch all four episodes today, the first one is available for free right now, with the remaining three becoming available week by week.
+It seems that Ariana Grande is feeling very generous these days.
+While we eagerly await her blockbuster music video for "Thank U, Next," the singer also just released her docuseries, Dangerous Woman Diaries, on YouTube.
+Although users will need YouTube Premium to watch all four episodes today, the first one is available for free right now, with the remaining three becoming available week by week.

 Grande's former fiancé was a huge part of her 2018, so it was unavoidable to have him in the series, despite their split this past October.
 Grande even mentions his presence early on in the episode, saying fans should expect "studio moments with Pete."

 The comedian's presence was likely slimmed following their breakup, but he does appear in the background of a shot after her performance of "God Is A Woman" at the VMAs.

 "This is my family!"
 Grande yells at the camera as Davidson stands in the background.